tylerworkman/MMP23S/README.md

 # MMP23S
 Math Methods in Physics, 2023 Spring

-Master folder, containing all projects for the course
+Master folder, containing all projects for the course.